 Lighthouse Inn – Crescent City

-This 4-star stay offers roomy suites and a comfortable atmosphere near the shoreline.
-Guests also enjoy the proximity to Battery Point Lighthouse and Beachfront Park.
-As well as several coastal viewpoints are only a short drive away.
-It’s ideal for travelers who want a simple as well as relaxing base close to local attractions.
+This 4 star stay offers roomy suites and a relaxed atmosphere near the shoreline.
+Guests appreciate the location near Battery Point Lighthouse and Beachfront Park.
+In addition, several coastal viewpoints are only a short drive away.
+It’s a simple and comfortable base for exploring the coast.

 Ocean View Inn – Crescent City